 Every winter spider mites seem to get worse on my indoor plants.
 However it’s easy and inexpensive to keep them at bay!
 You can make a simple insecticidal soap that will kill only soft-bodied insects such as spider mites, aphids, and mealybugs.

-In my home, my Rubber and Arrowhead plants fall victim to spider mites.
+In my home, my Croton and Arrowhead plants fall victim to spider mites.
 You can tell if you have spider mites because you’ll either see white puff ball looking spots on your plants, or if it’s really bad, you’ll see tiny webs too.